Pharmacist

 Are ALL the people behind the counter "pharmacists" or are some of them just assistants or apprentices?

-Asked by grant about 12 years ago
+Asked by grant over 12 years ago

 There are usually one or two pharmacists behind the counter.
 The rest are interns or technicians.

-Asked by SNJ about 12 years ago
+Asked by Simon over 12 years ago

 Is there any real difference between branded medications vs generics?
 Besides the price, of course.

-Asked by Whynot about 12 years ago
+Asked by Whynot over 12 years ago

 I'm going to defer to the FDA on this one... http://www.fda.gov/Drugs/ResourcesForYou/Consumers/BuyingUsingMedicineSafely/UnderstandingGenericDrugs/ucm167991.htm?source=govdelivery